 Vessel Registration and Documentation

 Each motorized vessel, including personal watercraft (PWC) like JetSkis, must be registered like any other vehicle.
 This is handled by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).
-To get properly registered you’ll need proof of ownership, registration fees, and a valid title.
+To get properly registered, you’ll need proof of ownership, registration fees, and a valid title.
 With all of this in order, you can then register your craft to ensure that you are legally allowed to operate on the water, insure your vehicle, and ultimately identify it in the event of an accident or theft.

 If you sell your vessel or want to transfer ownership for any other reason, you’ll need to fill out the transfer section on the back of your title and submit it to the FLHSMV.
 Once you’ve taken this step, the new owner will need to apply for a new title and registration using all of the required documentation.
 If you sell to an out-of-state buyer, you should hold onto a copy of the completed title transfer to make sure that you don’t encounter any issues that could hold you liable for the vessel due to miscommunications between states’ licensing and titling agencies.